-The majority of people who buy life insurance do so to provide financial security to a beneficiary when they die.
-But oftentimes traditional life insurance won’t cover the burdensome costs involved when a chronic, critical, or even terminal illness strikes.
+Most people who buy life insurance do so to provide financial security to a beneficiary when they die.
+But oftentimes traditional life insurance doesn’t cover the burdensome costs involved when a chronic, critical, or terminal illness strikes.

-There is a solution, though—one that provides relief from the financial demands of such an illness.
-Some term life insurance policies offer an add-on called living benefits, which, in the event of a long-term, catastrophic, or terminal illness, can be accessed while the policyholder is still alive.
+There is a solution, though — one that provides relief from the financial demands of such an illness.
+Some term life insurance policies offer an add-on called living benefits.
+In the event of a long-term, catastrophic, or terminal illness, these benefits can be accessed while the policyholder is still alive.
 Here’s what you need to know about living benefits and how they might help.

 According to the American Cancer Society, there will be an estimated 1.7 million new cancer cases diagnosed and more than half a million cancer deaths in the U.S. this year.

-The American Heart Association reports that cardiovascular disease is the leading global cause of death, accounting for more than 17.3 million deaths per year, and that number is expected to exceed 23.6 million by 2030.
+The American Heart Association reports that cardiovascular disease is the leading cause of death globally, accounting for more than 17.3 million deaths per year.
+By 2030, that number is expected to exceed 23.6 million.

-Furthermore, the U.S. Department of Health and Human Services says the average cost for long-term care in the United States exceeds $6,000 per month for a semi-private room in a nursing home and $3,000 per month for care in an assisted living facility.
+Furthermore, the U.S. Department of Health and Human Services says the average cost for long-term care in the U.S. exceeds $6,000 per month for a semi-private room in a nursing home and $3,000 per month for care in an assisted living facility.

-Many people are simply not prepared for a chronic, critical, or terminal illness.
-They think that just because they have a health insurance or disability plan, they will be sufficiently covered in the case of a sudden or serious health problem such as a heart attack, stroke, or cancer diagnosis.
-The fact is, that’s probably not true.
+Many people simply are not prepared for a chronic, critical, or terminal illness.
+They think that just because they have a health insurance or disability plan, they’ll be sufficiently covered in case of a sudden or serious health problem, such as a heart attack, stroke, or cancer diagnosis.
+The fact is that’s probably not true.

-A great health insurance plan might cover a large part of those medical costs, but there could be deductibles, co-payments, and out-of-pocket expenses to deal with first.
+A great health insurance plan might cover a large part of the medical costs associated with such an illness, but there could be deductibles, copayments, and out-of-pocket expenses to deal with first.
 Plus, a health insurance plan won’t help you with lost income while you’re sick or recovering from your illness.
 A disability plan might help your financial situation while you’re away from work, but even the best of those can cover only about half of your lost wages.

-According to a study by Harvard researchers, over 60 percent of all personal bankruptcies in the United States were a direct result of medical problems.
-What’s even worse is that nearly 80 percent of the people included in this study who were suffering from a critical condition had health insurance at the start of their illness.
-This clearly demonstrates that additional protection is needed—more than what many of the health and/or disability plans are able to provide for you.
+According to a study by Harvard researchers, over 60% of all personal bankruptcies in the U.S. are a direct result of medical problems.
+What’s even worse is that nearly 80% of the people included in this study who were suffering from a critical condition had health insurance at the start of their illness.
+This clearly demonstrates that additional protection is needed — more than what many of the health and/or disability plans are able to provide.

 According to a USA Today report, one in four cancer patients or their families said they spent all or most of their savings to pay for treatment.
 And, one in eight people with advanced cancer turned down recommended care because of the costs involved.